petertea96/Computer-Cluster-Help/README.md

 ## **4. How to transfer files from your computer onto the CAC directory:**

-One very amateur/easy way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
-Filezilla can be used as an alternative program if you're a mac user.).
+If you're a Windows user, one very amateur/easy way of doing this is by downloading a program called WINSCP.
+If you're a mac user, you may instead consider using a program called Filezilla.

-This program allows you to easily drag and drop files between your own computer directories to the directory on the Supercomputer.
+These programs allow you to easily drag and drop files between your own computer directories to the directory on the Supercomputer.

 **Things you'll need to know if using WINSCP or FileZilla:**